Mumps is a viral infection causing swelling of the salivary glands. It is spread through contact with an infected person’s saliva.

 How can I prevent getting mumps?

 The best way to prevent mumps is to get immunized.
-The mumps vaccine is combined with the measles and rubella vaccines (MMR) to give protection against all three diseases with one shot.
-The measles, mumps, and rubella (MMR) vaccine is safe.
+The mumps vaccine is combined with the measles and rubella vaccines (MMR) to protect against all three diseases with one shot.
+The measles, mumps and rubella (MMR) vaccine is safe.
 It is much safer to get the vaccine than to get mumps disease.
-When you get immunized you help to protect others as well.
+When you get immunized, you help protect others as well.

 The MMR vaccine is given free (publicly funded) as part of the B.C. routine immunization schedule.
 Older children and adults can receive the vaccine if they have not been immunized and have not had disease.